-Chicken noodle soup is the perfect comfort soup on a chilly day.
-Simple to make and full of delicious flavor.
-It will become an instant favorite!
+Homemade chicken noodle soup is the perfect comfort soup on a chilly day.
+It’s easy to make from scratch with simple ingredients and always full of delicious flavor.
+My family has declared it the best!

 It’s also great for when you’re under the weather.
-Whenever I feel a cold coming on, I always crave a bowl of chicken noodle soup.
-It’s one of those comfort meals that is actually pretty healthy too.
+Whenever I feel a cold coming on, I always crave a bowl of this soup or my chicken lemon orzo soup.
+It’s one of those comfort meals that is actually pretty healthy, too.

 - Cook onions and garlic.
 In a medium-sized stockpot, melt butter over medium-heat.
 Add onions and cook for 2 minutes.
 Stir in garlic and cook until onions are translucent.
 Then slowly add in flour and stir until it forms into a thick, golden brown paste.